-Those of you who read our posts regularly know that we are a small, U.S. Veteran-Owned business in Southern California, and pride ourselves on giving people straight, honest answers to their questions – and there’s no question that makes people cringe more than asking, “what does a new HVAC installation cost?”
-Oddly enough, most contractors keep their air conditioning installation cost a closely guarded secret, as if the knowledge of how much it should cost will in some way change your decision when you have to make a call.
-I will tell you, that the fair price of an HVAC installation will vary greatly based on the type of heating and air conditioning system installed, as well as the options needed or desired (Ductwork included?
+Those of you who read our posts regularly know that we built our reputation as a U.S. Veteran-Owned business that prides ourselves on giving people straight, honest answers to their questions...and there’s no question that makes people cringe more than asking, what does a new HVAC installation cost?
+Oddly enough, most contractors keep their air conditioning installation cost a closely guarded secret, as if the knowledge of how much it should cost will somehow change your decision when you have to buy a new AC.
+What I will tell you, is that the fair price of an HVAC installation will vary greatly based on the type of heating and air conditioning system installed, as well as the options needed or desired (Ductwork included?
 Zoning system?).
-In this article, I will discuss the five system features that affect HVAC installation cost, fair price ranges you can expect to pay for your new system, we will then perform an example calculation of how you can calculate a fair price, and finally, what you can do to keep from getting ripped off on your new HVAC installation price.
+In this article, we’ll discuss the five system features that affect HVAC installation cost, fair price ranges you can expect to pay for your new system, we will then perform an example calculation of how you can calculate a fair price, and finally, what you can do to keep from getting ripped off on your new HVAC installation price.

-At ASM, we are not only utilized for our heating and air conditioning installations, furnace repairs, and other general HVAC applications, but we are called in from all over the United States for our HVAC consultation services.
+At ASM, we are not only utilized for our heating and air conditioning installations, furnace repairs, and other general HVAC applications, but we are called in from all over the United States for our HVAC consultation services to large companies.
 So, it is important for me to make a little disclosure:

-- They are meant for residential HVAC installations only (prices differ for commercial HVAC).
+- These prices are meant for residential HVAC installations only (prices differ for commercial HVAC).

-- They are written for California – subtract $800-$1,000 from the prices below if you live in a state that is not so strictly regulated, as insurance and licensing fees are cheaper, or just use our online calculator below.
+- HVAC Installation Cost by Region (examples done using California) – subtract $800-$1,000 from the prices below if you live in a state that is not so strictly regulated, its insurance and licensing fees are cheaper, or just use our online calculator below.

-- These are the prices for a proper installation from a professional – Honestly not plugging ourselves, but it is a word to the wise – HVAC systems require fine tuning and the custom fabrication of parts during installation to work properly, otherwise they will likely fail prematurely.
+- These are the prices for a proper installation from a professional – as a word to the wise, HVAC systems require fine tuning and the custom fabrication of parts during installation to work properly, otherwise they will likely fail prematurely.
 But there are plenty of people who will do it for cheaper than this, using substandard, used, or stolen equipment (stolen from construction sites and new housing developments).
-Or, they are using unskilled laborers, etc. But HVAC is not a “we’ll figure it out trade;” there is a right way and a wrong way to do it, and there are just too many predatory companies out there.
+Or, they are using unskilled laborers with no experience, etc. But HVAC is not a “we’ll figure it out trade;” there is a right way and a wrong way to do things.
+There are just too many predatory companies out there, so be careful.
 I’d highly recommend not skimping on your HVAC contractor.
-If you go cheap, you will typically pay more in the long run, and in California, that will be a lot!
+If you go cheap, you will typically pay more in the long run...and in California, that will be a lot!